-Department of Mathematics & Statistics
+Department of Mathematics and Statistics

-- provides courses in mathematics and statistics that serve students in many fields, including engineering, education, health professions, business and the sciences.
+- provides courses in mathematics and statistics that serve students in many fields, including engineering, education, health professions, business and the sciences,

-- contributes to general education objectives.
+- contributes to general education objectives,

-- provides training in developmental mathematics for under-prepared students.
+- provides training in developmental mathematics for under-prepared students,

 - supports the university, the community and the profession through a variety of service roles.